High-Speed Design Techniques: Trace Tuning for Routing Length Matching

 Trace tuning functionality that will help you

-There is a lot of functionality in printed board design tools that will help you with your routing and trace tuning.
+There is a lot of functionality in printed circuit board design tools that will help you with your routing and trace tuning.
 First, you can set up trace length rules in the high-speed routing constraints.
 These rules will ensure that your routing is created at the correct lengths and appropriately matched to other nets.
 You can also use processes that will automatically route the tuning patterns to the correct lengths so that you don’t have to manually create the waves.
 These utilities provide the control you need to regulate the trace width and the height and spacing of the accordion wave patterns.
 Finally, you can also use differential pair routers to match the lengths of the two traces in the pair together.

 PCB design software, like Altium Designer®, has high-speed design functionality for routing and trace tuning built into it.
-This will help you to route the high-speed traces on your printed board pcb to the correct lengths without having to guess their actual lengths.
+This will help you to route the high-speed traces on your printed circuit board pcb to the correct lengths without having to guess their actual lengths.
 With this kind of help, you can create a high-speed compliant design in less time and with greater confidence in its accuracy.